Your Cart (0)

 Fraud detection ROI comes from three sources.

 Reduced false positives.
 Every legitimate order incorrectly blocked is lost revenue.
 Reducing false positives by 30 to 50% directly increases sales.
-For a business blocking 200 legitimate orders per month at a $100 average order value, reducing false positives by 40% recovers $8,000 in monthly revenue.
+For a business blocking 200 legitimate orders per month at a $100 average order value, reducing false positives by 40% recovers $8,000 in monthly revenue, or $96,000 annually.

 Frequently Asked Questions